 Scott’s tips are priceless and it is helpful to think of the book as posing a conversation with you about your email practices.
 For example, Scott writes: “In your welcome email, make sure you have an about you.”
 (20) I certainly did not have an “about you” in my welcome email (which I crafted only last week), in part, because I have always written to an audience of friends and family who obviously know me.
 As I encourage other readers that I do not know me personally to read my newsletter, it is helpful to insert this “about you”, even if ever so brief.
 In some sense, Scott’s book substitutes for the lack of a consultant able to tell me such things.

 Some of my email hang ups arise because my identity as an author is changing.
 As I have upgraded my internet presence to reflect a “professional author” persona, attitudes about merchandising need to be amended.
 For example, my newsletter (and my publisher Facebook account) now sport buttons encouraging readers to purchase my books, which Scott certainly encourages (21).
 However, surprisingly he cautions the newsletter writer to focus on being a friend (24).
-Friends are helpful; friends are truthful; friends are, in a word, friendly.
+Friends are helpful, truthful, and friendly.
 (25-27) This advice transfers across technologies.
 Other authors encourage online entrepreneurs to be social on social media, rather than treat social media like another advertising forum.